Ciwiel3/VoxelDevScripts/README.md

 # VoxelDevScripts
 A collection of small functions/algorithms particularly useful for voxel game dev.
-Code will usually be in C++ and will be kept minimalistic and well commented so you can either copy&paste or implement/adopt it yourself.
+Code will be in C++ and will be kept minimalistic and well commented so you can either copy&paste or implement/adopt it yourself.

-Because they are usually just simple functions - meant to be copy&pasted - and not libraries, they will simply reside in an appropriately named header file.
-A simple usage example is usually given at the bottom.
+Because they are just simple functions - meant to be copy&pasted - and not libraries, they will simply reside in an appropriately named header file.
+A simple usage example is given at the bottom.

 If you find any of this useful, feel free to copy&paste, there's no need to credit or anything like that.